eisenzopf/qsip_specification/qsip_v1.0.md

 ## Abstract

-The QUIC Signaling and Interaction Protocol (QSIP) provides a single-port, low-latency, secure signaling and media transport system for real-time communications (RTC).
+The QUIC Signaling and Interaction Protocol (QSRP) provides a single-port, low-latency, secure signaling and media transport system for real-time communications (RTC).
 It aims to unify the functionality traditionally delivered by disparate protocols like SIP, XMPP, and WebRTC signaling mechanisms, while leveraging the strengths of QUIC for transport.
-QSIP supports a wide range of communication scenarios, including peer-to-peer calls, group conferences, instant messaging, presence, file sharing, and call center operations, all over a single QUIC connection.
-This document defines the core QSIP message envelope, message types, semantics, state considerations, media transport integration, and security model.
+QSRP supports a wide range of communication scenarios, including peer-to-peer calls, group conferences, instant messaging, presence, file sharing, and call center operations, all over a single QUIC connection.
+This document defines the core QSRP message envelope, message types, semantics, state considerations, media transport integration, and security model.

 ## Conventions and Terminology